desec-io/desec-stack/docs/dyndns/configure.rst

 Enter the domain you want to update as the username.
 As your password, use an API token.
 Tell ddclient how to detect your IP address.
-One option to detect your IP would be to use ``checkipv4.dedyn.io`` to check your IPv4 or ``checkipv6.dedyn.io`` to check your IPv6.
+One option to detect your IP would be to use ``https://checkipv4.dedyn.io`` to check your IPv4 or ``https://checkipv6.dedyn.io`` to check your IPv6.
 Insert the update interval and the domain name to update.

 **Note:** As of the time of this writing, ddclient does not use an encrypted HTTPS connection by default.
 To enable it, open ``/etc/ddclient.conf`` and add ``ssl=yes`` above the ``server=`` statement.
 We **strongly recommend** doing so; otherwise, your credentials will be exposed during transmission.

-Also webservers like ``checkipv4.dedyn.io`` for IP checks depend on it.
+To test your setup, run ``sudo ddclient -force`` and see if everything works as expected.

 Manual configuration (other systems)
 ************************************